I Understand

 Bassacutena

 Bassacutena is a small village situated in the heart of the natural Galluran countryside, in the middle of nowhere yet equidistant between Santa Teresa and Palau for beaches, Arzachena for shops, banks and weekly market, and Tempio up in the mountains.
-The village itself has a few small shops for everyday supplies, a couple of café bars and Agriturismo (farm) restaurants nearby.
+The village itself has a couple of small shops for everyday supplies, a couple of café bars, an excellent restaurant at the petrol station and there are Agriturismo (farm) restaurants nearby.

 Cala Capra

 Cala Capra is a beautiful bay between Cannigione and Palau with coves and beaches nestled into the coastline and the stunning headland of Capo d’Orso above, with Bear Rock perched on top.
-There are wonderful views to Baia Sardinia, with the Costa Smeralda beyond, and also to the island of Caprera.
-Boat trips leave from the small exclusive marina at Capo d’Orso and there is a very good restaurant adjacent for lunch or dinner.
+There are wonderful views to Baia Sardinia with the Costa Smeralda beyond, and also to the island of Caprera.
+Boat trips leave from the small exclusive marina at Capo d’Orso and there is the excellent Il Paguro restaurant for lunch or dinner.

 Cannigione

-Cannigione is a popular holiday destination with a port and marina offering boat trips and boat hire to visit the nearby beaches and islands of the Archipelago of La Maddalena.
-The town has a selection of shops, supermarkets, weekly market and night market (high season), plus good restaurants, pizzerias, café bars and gelaterias.
+Cannigione is a popular holiday destination with a port and marina offering boat trips and boat hire to visit the nearby beaches and La Maddalena islands.
+The town has a good selection of shops, supermarkets, weekly market and night market (high season), plus a variety of restaurants, pizzerias, café bars and gelaterias.

 Costa Dorata & Porto San Paolo